jaimelias/cf7pd/README.md

 ### Landing Page Path

 The result is the landing page path.
+The first page in your website the client visited.
+It works only with friendly URLS.

 - tag: text
 - name: any custom field from Pipedrive